svn2github/curl-cdk/trunk/CDK-SQL/README.txt

 ||| limitations under the License.

 ====================
-CDK Preview Release 1.1 for Curl API Version 7.0.
+CDK Preview Release 1.1 for Curl API Version 7.0 Beta 3.
 ====================

 This directory contains the 1.1 preview of the Curl Data Kit (CDK)